GNS3/gns3-server/docs/notifications.rst

 compute.updated
 ----------------

-Compute has been updated.
-You will receive a lot of this event because it's include change of CPU and memory usage on the compute node.
+A compute has been updated.

 .. literalinclude:: api/notifications/compute.updated.json